 We would still advise that any critical software or frequently-used services - such as Windows or antivirus updates - are left on automatic, but if you’re really pushed for processing headroom, you can set these to download and install at a specific time when you’re unlikely to be using the device, such as late at night or at the weekend.

 Remove web results from Windows 10 search

 Search indexing in Windows 10 has come a long way from its origins in previous Windows versions.
-What this feature does is create an index of files and folders throughout your system, along with their metadata, in order to find them more efficiently when you try and look them up using the operating system’s built-in search function.
+What this feature does is create an index of files and folders throughout your system, along with their metadata, to find them more efficiently when you try and look them up using the operating system’s built-in search function.
 In recent years, the way Windows handles search indexing has been radically improved, but it can still be worth optimising if you want to make your system more efficient.